tristanMatthias/spiral/articles/what-is-spiral-dynamics/index.md

 >
 > – Bianca Raker

 The interesting thing about *”perspective”* is that everyone has a different perspective on it.
 Puns aside, this poses an interesting challenge.
-How do you know when you say something to someone, filtered through all their beliefs, values and ways of seeing the world that they receive the original message?
+How do you know when you say something to someone, filtered through all their beliefs, values and ways of seeing the world that they receive the intended message?
 This is where Spiral Dynamics steps in.

 If we were to summarise all these definitions one might argue that **Spiral Dynamics is simply a language**.
 A language that describes things you've known your entire life yet have never quite had the words to articulate.
 A way of communicating to deepen your relationship with your spouse.
 A model to strategize the best ways to ask for that raise at work.
 A tool to understand everything from the cycle of life you're currently in, all the way up to how countries relate.